pjtunstall/mad/README.md

 ## Extra

+- FIX?
+  - If you're fast enough, you can plant a bomb after being killed and before you're transported back to your corner.
+It could be a good exercise to think how it might be fixed. `keydown` event listener is removed on receiving the signal to kill your own character, but you've still had a chance to plant a bomb after the one that killed you exploded.
+A small delay could be added before allowing you to plant a new bomb, or `X` could be disabled till after the explosion logic is all dealt with.
+Not a priority, though.
+I quite like it as a quirk.
+  - You can sometimes run through the fire.
+It still kills you, so it doens't affect the outcome, and I actually quite like the effect, so I'd be inclined not to fix this one.
+  - I didn't adticipate that if you drop a full-fire by collecting another powerup after planting the full-fire bomb and before it goes off, you can collect it again, allowing you to re-use it.
+It might be nice to leave it in as a fun quirk that can be learnt and exploited.
+Or it might be a good exercise to fix just it.
 - SECURITY
   - Sanitize names and messages.
 (Important to do this before any attempt to host the game.)
+  - Neater "play again" logic, rather then current, crude solution, which is to force a page reload.
   - Disconnection logic on client: gracefully handle what happens if they disconnect at any stage before, during, or after the game.
   - Reconnection logic (e.g. 3 attempts then consider gone: update player.id to new id using index from client to link them; better yet, use a cookie.
 Test how well connections last, using a mobile hotspot.)
 - COUNTDOWN